Uses of English verb forms: Simple

 "Simple" forms of verbs are those appearing in constructions not marked for either progressive or perfect aspect (I go, I don't go, I went, I will go, etc., but not I'm going or I have gone).

 Simple constructions normally denote a single action (perfective aspect), as in Brutus killed Caesar, a repeated action (habitual aspect), as in I go to school, or a relatively permanent state, as in We live in Dallas.
 They may also denote a temporary state (imperfective aspect), in the case of stative verbs that do not use progressive forms (see below).

-For uses of specific simple constructions, see the sections below on simple present, simple past, simple future, and simple conditional.
+For uses of specific simple constructions, see the sections below on present simple, past simple, future simple, and conditional simple.